Just21over/A-terminal-wordle-clone/README.md

 # A-terminal-wordle-clone
 A terminal based version of wordle using python only.

 The main wordle file is called wordle.py

 functions.py consists of two functions which

+words.txt consists of words which wordle.py reads and picks a word at random
 1. return true or false based on user input
 2. accept and process user input.